 On June 19, 2014, we entered into a loan agreement with Kreos Capital IV (Expert Fund) Limited, or Kreos, pursuant to which Kreos agreed to extend a line of credit to us of \$5.0 million.
-In connection with this extension of credit, we granted Kreos warrants to purchase 5,372 preferred shares, or to the extent exercised after the closing of this offering, the same number of ordinary shares.
-As of August 1, 2014, Kreos beneficially owned 1.6% of our ordinary shares.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Kreos Line of Credit."
+In connection with this extension of credit, we granted Kreos warrants to purchase 5,372 ordinary shares (representing 96,696 ordinary shares after the share split that occurred prior to our initial public offering).
+As of February 1, 2015, Kreos beneficially owned 0.7% of our ordinary shares.
+See "Item 5.
+Operating and Financial Review and Prospects-Liquidity and Capital Resources-Kreos Line of Credit."